mitchspano/apex-trigger-actions-framework/README.md

 ### Define a Flow

-To make your flows usable, they must be auto-launched flows and you need to create the following flow resource variables which are applicable for the trigger context:
+To make your flows usable, they must be auto-launched flows and you need to create the following flow resource variables:

 | Variable Name | Variable Type | Available for Input | Available for Output | Description                                        | Available Contexts       |
 | ------------- | ------------- | ------------------- | -------------------- | -------------------------------------------------- | ------------------------ |